AlexandreRouma/SDRPlusPlus/readme.md

 # Building on Windows

-The prefered IDE is [VS Code](https://code.visualstudio.com/) in order to have similar development experience across platforms and to build with CMake using the command line.
+The preferred IDE is [VS Code](https://code.visualstudio.com/) in order to have similar development experience across platforms and to build with CMake using the command line.

 ## Install dependencies